 The Uniformed Services Former Spouse Protection Act

-According to Military one source, it is dictated by the act that:
+According to one military source, it is dictated by the act that:

 The Uniformed Services Former Spouse Protection Act is a federal law that provides certain benefits to former spouses of military members.
 An un-remarried former spouse may receive medical, commissary, exchange, and theater privileges under the Morale, Welfare, and Recreation program if he or she meets the requirements of what is known as the 20/20/20 rule.